Freeman Foundation - SLU Internship to Maximize Potential and Achievement in China Program and Scholarship

 - Schedule meetings or attend the Information Session with the Director of Asia Programs at the CIIS office Helen Huang.

 - Schedule meetings with CET, the internship provider to discuss interests and the internship placement processes.
+Students do not have to look for internships, the internship positions will be provided by CET based on students' interests and major areas.

 - Complete the application for the Freeman Foundation SLU China Internship program